rathgar/chowdown/_recipes/easy_sourdough_loaves.md

   - take loaves from fridge and place in the oven - go from cold to hot
   - bake in a dutch oven for 20 mins
   - Take off the lid of the dutch oven, reduce heat to 245°C and bake for another 25-30 mins
 ---

 # Sample Schedule

+## Day 1

 ### 09:00 Levain

 - Start the levain and set aside

 ### 14:25 - Begin Autolyse

 - Mix the flours and leave to reset for final 30 minutes of the levain.

 ### 15:00 - Mix your dough

 - Sprinkle the salt over the top of the dough.
 - Spread the levain over and dimple with fingers and mix all together.
 - optionally use the rhubaud method

 ### 15:15 - Bulk fermentation

 Performing 2 folds spaced 15 minutes apart, and then one last fold spaced by 30 minutes after the 2nd fold.
 Totalling at 3 folds.
 Allow dough to rest for remainder of bulk fermentation

 - Fold 1
 - Fold 2
 - Fold 3

 ### 19:00 - Pre-shape your loaves